syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/Getting-Started.md

 ![](Getting-Started_images/designer.gif)

-You can get the chart instance from xaml page in MainActivity using the following code.
+You can get the chart instance from axml page in MainActivity using the following code.

 {% highlight C# %}